 Canyon Gear – Different than climbing?

-It's free to attend, and there will be an optional gear raffle with all proceeds supporting Grand Staircase Escalante Partners who are working hard to protect the monument - http://gsenm.org/
+It's free to attend, and you can feel free to donate to support Grand Staircase Escalante Partners at the event (they are working hard to protect the Grand Staircase Escalante National Monument) - or donate online at http://gsenm.org/

 Hope to see you there!